SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 Overall, it is an unforgettable experience and I really love this meal.
 I'm looking forward to it for the next time.

+### 19. Describe a historical period/moment you would like to learn more about

+I'd love to learn more about the reign of Wu Zetian.
+She's an amazing historical figure because she was the first and only Empress in all of China's history.

+If memory serves correctly, I first became interested in Wu Zetian several years ago.
+I was watching a historical drama all about her rise to power and what her life was like as Empress.
+It totally hooked me.
+Normally I don't care much about history.
+But her story was so fascinating.

+Based on the show, I know that she started as a concubine of Emperor Taizong.
+But then, after he died, she married his ninth son and became an empress consort.
+Even though she was the Emperor's wife, most historians consider her to be the powerful one in their relationship.
+She was known to be a very intelligent and influential woman.
+Then, when he died, she gained total control of the throne and began the Zhou dynasty.

+You know, it's amazing to hear about a female ruler in a time where it was very uncommon for women to have that much influence.
+I definitely think she's someone to look up to.
+So I hope to discover more about her.
+I was especially curious about things like if she encountered any sexism even though she was the ruler of the empire.
+Plus, I hope to learn about how she was perceived by commoners.
+I'll invest some time in reading more historical books to learn more about those aspects.

+### 22. Describe your first day at school that you remember

+### 23. Describe something you did that made you feel proud

+When it comes to something I did that made me feel proud, I'm going to talk about the time my essay won an award. *If memory serves correctly*, this happened two years ago.
+Since I was interested in literature, I took part in an optional literature course.
+Although reading and writing about literature has never been one of my strong suits.
+I still really enjoyed the course.

+Our final assignment was a ten-page paper.
+I was really stressed about the assignment.
+I met with the professor and told her my idea.
+She said that it sounded good and gave me some tips on how to write a strong essay.
+I decided that I would do my best, even though I was overwhelmed.

+I had my work carved out for me, so I got rid of distractions and worked on the paper for three days straight.
+I stayed at the library for hours on end working away at it.
+It was pretty tough to stay focused, but I wanted to do a good job.
+Through lots of focus and hard work, I managed to finish the essay on time.

+After the semester ended, my professor told me that she had nominated my essay for an award.
+Then, a few months later, I found out that I won!
+I was over the moon.
+All my hard work paid off in an amazing way.
+It felt so good to earn recognition for my work.

+### 24. Describe a daily routine that you enjoy

+### 25. Describe a complaint that you made and you were satisfied with the result

+### 26. Describe something that you did with someone/a group of people

+### 27. Describe a time when someone gave you something that you really wanted

 ### Describe a time when you needed to search for information